conormckenzie/reasoning-engine/ReasoningEngine/Utils/ChatbotAssistantTemplate.md

 - Optimize file I/O operations for better performance with large graphs.
 - Implement more robust error handling and input validation across all classes.
 - Refine the implementation of hierarchical edge indexing and ensure it's properly integrated with existing systems.
+- Develop a strategy for splitting the main node index into multiple files to handle large numbers of nodes.

 ## General Tips for you (the AI):
 - Highlight potential errors or assumptions in my reasoning, even if they seem minor.